NCAR/esds/posts/2022/esds-fall-event.md

   - Discuss registration form questions.
   - How can we break down barriers to participation?
   - Feedback on Day 1
-- 11:00 - 12:00: Hackathon projects intro and setup (potentially form breakout groups)
+- 11:00 - 12:00: Hackathon projects intro and setup
+  - form breakout groups
-  - Getting started before the lunch
+  - Get started before lunch
 - 12:00 - 13:00: Lunch break
-- 13:00 - 15:00: Hackathon projects
+- 13:00 - 15:00: Hackathon projects and/or Discussion groups
-- 13:00 - 15:00: Discussion forums\*\*

-\*\* Tentative discussion forums

-- Almost certain:
-  - UXarray - Orhan Eroglu, Anissa Zacharias, Philip Chmielowiec
-  - AIML - David John Gagne, John Schreck
-  - Xarray for ML - Thomas Martin
-  - Challenging Dask computations - Possible Deepak Cherian
-  - Dashboarding - Negin Sobhani
-- Maybe
-  - Re Day 1’s Breakout groups: Xarray, Dask, etc. as needed
-  - Re Day 1’s GeoCAT tutorial: User forum
-  - GPU compute / diagnostics
-  - Distributed arrays Pangeo group
+Please consider submitting a [hackathon or discussion group proposal](https://docs.google.com/presentation/d/1ju8yN5ydW1vvnBCoksXoYlxqL3ssrN8x6sZhfUJ_nYE/edit#slide=id.p) ahead of Friday at 11am.
+Our goal is to encourage small group collaborations.

 We are looking forward to seeing you all at the event!